h-akram/HawkSwap/sprint-04/reports/sprint-04.md

 ### Infrastructure

-Seeing how sprint 4 was essentially a continuation of sprint 3, our IT Operations and Infrastructure member did not have any tasks to complete since we were able to successfully split our application into two servers, and automate the build and deployment of these said servers.
-Instead, our IT Operations member assisted with some UI/UX tasks, namely the creation of user stories for our current and next sprints.
+We were able to successfully complete the IT Operations and Infrastructure tasks in sprint 3 – our virtual machine was split into frontend and backend servers that would automatically build and deploy with all the variables we've chosen to keep local.
+Upon building, our Django web application and MySQL databases - as indicated in the ERD we created - are also automatically created and become immediately accessible.
+Therefore, the team member with this role for sprint 4 in turn assisted the UI/UX member and helped develop user stories that would indicate what our goals were for this current sprint as well as the next one.

 ### Developer

-We fell short on the development front in the last sprint, and were not able to successfully demonstrate the creation of user accounts and posts.
-This sprint, we rectified that, and users can now sign up on the frontend and use those credentials to log in (previously, only accounts that had been hard coded were able to log in)

 ### Junior Developer